simoncozens/fonts-and-layout/features.md

 ### Contextual positioning
 ### Chaining contextual positioning

-## Types of Substitution Feature
+## Types of Substitution Rule

+XXX

+For many of these features, your glyph editing software may do something clever behind the scenes - for example, interpreting specially-named glyphs - to automatically generate the feature code for you.
+But it's useful to understand what's actually going on underneath, so that you can customize it if it doesn't quite do what you want to it, and as building blocks from which you can build up your own more sophisticated features.

 ### Single Substitution

-The simplest type of substitution feature is a single substitution: one glyph becomes another glyph when the feature is turned on.
+The simplest type of substitution feature available in the `GSUB` table is a single, one-to-one substitution: when the feature is turned on, one glyph becomes another glyph.
 A good example of this is small capitals: when your small capitals feature is turned on, you substitute "A" by "A.sc", "B" by "B.sc" and so on.
 Arabic joining is another example: the shaper will automatically turn on the `fina` feature for the final glyph in a conjoined form.

 The possible syntaxes for a single substitution are: